TECH SERIES: CYBERSECURITY TERMS AND DEFINITIONS

 CYBERSECURITY TERMS AND DEFINITIONS

 Cybersecurity is the practice of protecting computers, servers, mobile devices, networks, and data from digital attacks.
 These attacks are usually aimed at accessing, changing, or destroying sensitive information, extorting money, or interrupting business operations.
-Here’s a comprehensive list of essential Cybersecurity Terms along with clear definitions, great for beginners, professionals, or anyone building cybersecurity knowledge.
+Below is a comprehensive list of essential Cybersecurity Terms along with clear definitions, great for beginners, professionals, or anyone building cybersecurity knowledge.

 1) Centralized Authorization: This form of authorization uses a central authorization database that allows or denies access to the users and the decision on the access depends on the policies created by the centralized units.